 The programming section is included to make setting of MRC and old Lenz Decoders possible.
 Refer to the document that is included with the Decoder for register information.
+NOTE: This option is mostly obsolete with modern decoders.

 ENTER THE REGISTER TO PROGRAM